aman-2482/aman-travel-blog/src/content/blog/google-sge-seo-playbook-2026.md

 Instead of starting with a long history, open with a direct response to the query.
 A two-sentence answer followed by supporting sections improves readability and increases the chance of being referenced by AI summaries.

+## Pre-publish QA checklist

+- Does the intro answer the main question directly?
+- Are key claims supported with a source or date?
+- Is there one clear primary topic for the page?
+- Do internal links point to related supporting pages?
+- Is the author and update date visible?

 ## GEO checklist

 - Use precise nouns for products, places, and people.
 - Add factual references when making claims.
 - Keep paragraphs concise and non-ambiguous.
 - Include one canonical page per topic cluster.

+## Content audit cadence

+Review high-traffic pages monthly and secondary pages quarterly.
+Small, regular updates preserve rankings better than large, infrequent rewrites.

 ## Common GEO errors